nvidia-holoscan/holoscan-sdk/docs/holoscan_packager.md

 Ensure the following are installed in the environment where you want to run the [CLI](./cli/cli.md):

-- [**PIP dependencies**](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/python/requirements.txt) (automatically installed with the holoscan python wheel)
+- [**PIP dependencies**](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/python/requirements.txt): This is automatically installed with the Holoscan Python wheel.
 - [**NVIDIA Container Toolkit with Docker**](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker)
   - Developer Kits (aarch64): already included in IGX Software and JetPack
-  - x86_64: tested with NVIDIA Container Toolkit 1.13.3 w/Docker v24.0.1
+  - x86_64: tested with NVIDIA Container Toolkit 1.13.3 with Docker v24.0.1
 - **Docker BuildX plugin**
   1. Check if it is installed: